krishaamer/green-filter-research/research/literature/sustainability.md

 Factory compliance - Fair Factories https://www.fairfactories.org/

-Transparency about the pollutiong factories where the products come from.. the proudct journey
+Transparency about the polluting factories where the products come from.. the proudct journey

 Planet Factory